DaniG2k/japanese_names/README.md

 where options are:

 * `kanji`: The kanji name string to match.
-Regex syntax suppported.
+Regex syntax supported.
 Either `:kanji` or `:kana` must be specified.
 * `kana`:  The kana name string to match.
-Regex syntax suppported.
+Regex syntax supported.
 * `flags`: The flag char or array of flag chars to match.
 Refer to [ENAMDIC documentation](http://www.csse.monash.edu.au/~jwb/enamdict_doc.html).
 Additionally constants `JapaneseNames::Enamdict::NAME_SURNAME` and `JapaneseNames::Enamdict::NAME_GIVEN` may be used.